 - Learning Outcomes

-Building on NAUT 101 and extending to the field of larger, offshore vessels, this paper will help the student to:
+Building on NAUT 101 and extending to the field of larger, offshore vessels, students who successfully complete this paper will

 - Understand how to plan marine operations on ocean-going vessels